SmartCheck FAQs and HowTos: General

 • Connections to the outside world, e.g. is there a network connection, which protocols are used, which external signals are connected to the device, etc.

-When support requests more information, it is helpful to provide for example log files of the SmartCheck, which can be analysed by support and the developers to investigate the problem.
+When the support requests more information, it is helpful to provide for example log files of the SmartCheck device, which can be analysed by the support team and the developers to investigate the problem.
 There are 2 ways of downloading them:

-• While in SmartWeb, change the URL in the browser to <IP address>/debug_info.scr and press enter.
+• While in SmartWeb, change the URL in the browser to /debug_info.scr and press .

-• Open the maintenance system of the SmartCheck, e.g. restarting the device and reloading the browser several times until the maintenance system is shown.
-Then enter it by clicking on the icon and click on the icon “Download debug log files”, then on the OK symbol.
+• Open the maintenance system of the SmartCheck device, e.g. restarting the device and reloading the browser several times until the maintenance system is shown.
+Then enter the maintenance system by clicking on the icon and then click on the icon “Download debug log files”, then click on the symbol.

 How do I figure out the IP address of my SmartCheck?